Autumn Quarter '21

 Finally, writing well truly is central to education in English.
 It is, after all, what the rest of the world thinks English is all about—and will expect you to be able to do.
 You SHOULD be writing constantly—so much so that it doesn’t feel like quite such a big deal in the first place!

 What I want.
 My criterion for the response papers is ECI: “engaged critical intelligence.”
 You don’t have to be “right,” and you don’t have to be polished.
 You don’t even have to solve entirely whatever problem I give you.
-But I do want to see real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.
+But I do insist on real effort, even if it’s only to narrate for me the difficulties you are having as you try to come to grips with the assignment.

 My response to your responses.
 I certainly do want your papers to be coherent, but the daily response papers are not supposed to be fully finished works.
 And because they are informal in this way, I will also rarely read them with the same close attention I will give to your formal work.
-Their primary usefulness is in the writing itself.
+In fact, some of your writing I won't read at all.
+The primary usefulness of such writings is in the writing itself.
 I take it as axiomatic that you will get substantially more from this class by having written regularly throughout than you otherwise would—and end-of-quarter evaluations from earlier classes confirm that most students agree.

 Moreover my intent is that these exercises will be useful to you whether I actually read them or not.
 Indeed, I will not collect every set of papers at the time you write them (though you will be collecting them as you complete them, and turning them in as part of the course portfolio at quarter’s end).
 And when I do collect them, my comments will be of the “OK,” “good,” or “I’d like to see more thinking going on here” variety.
 (If you want more specific response to your work, you are welcome to come talk with me during my office hours.)